 When it comes to your participation, the total is greater than the sum of its parts.
 Therefore, your score will be determined by means of a deduction system.
-Students begin with 100 points, and the deduction of participation points will occur as follows.
-A deduction of 10 points will be assessed for failing to complete the pre or post assessment survey online outside of class, for a maximum deduction of 20 points for failing to complete both.
-Similarly, a deduction of 10 points will be assessed for failing to complete outside of class participation assignments.
-If you are not attending class (for any reason other than participation in an EIU-recognized cause for missing class, religious observance discussed prior to the absence with the instructor, or another prearranged just cause), then your participation is considered unsatisfactory for that day for the simple reason that you are not participating at all.
-You will be deducted 10 points, or 10% from your total participation grade for the semester for each non-speech day you do not participate or your participation is deemed to be unsatisfactory by the instructor.
+Students begin with 200 points, and the deduction of participation points will occur as follows.
+A deduction of 10 points will be assessed for failing to complete any outside of class participation assignment, such as the pre or post assessment survey online (for a maximum deduction of 20 points for failing to complete both).
+Again, the pre and post assessment surveys are examples; a deduction of 10 points will be assessed for failing to complete each outside of class participation assignment.
+If you are not attending class (for any reason other than participation in an EIUrecognized cause for missing class, religious observance discussed prior to the absence with the instructor, or another prearranged recognized cause), then your participation is considered unsatisfactory for that day for the simple reason that you are not participating at all.
+You will be deducted 20 points, or 10%, from your total participation grade for the semester for each day you do not participate or your participation is deemed to be unsatisfactory by the instructor.
 These deductions shall be cumulative and doubled for multiple instances of cell phone use (or other unsatisfactory participation) occurring after a first observed instance in a given class period.
-These deductions shall also be doubled on speech days, in recognition of the vital importance of an audience for the experience of public speaking.
-Once deducted, participation credit cannot be earned back, and note well that participation is worth 100 points, or 10%, of the semester grade.
+Once deducted, participation credit cannot be earned back, and note well that participation is worth 200 points, or 20%, of the semester grade.
 This requirement is further discussed under the "Policies" section of this syllabus.
-NOTE: This requirement is distinct from the attendance requirement.
+NOTE: Any exception to this policy must be formally requested, for each deduction instance, in an email to the instructor.
+An exception is never assumed.
+An exception is only confirmed when the instructor explicitly grants it.

-Speech of Introduction (Special Occasion) - 4 Minutes: The student will deliver a speech introducing themselves to the class; should be creative, possibly funny, organized clearly and emotively affective.
+Speech of Introduction (Special Occasion) - 4 Minutes: Students will deliver a speech introducing themselves to the class; should be creative, possibly funny, organized clearly and emotively affective.
 This is worth 100 points, or 10%, of the semester grade.

-Informative Speech -5 or 6 Minutes: A researched presentation with verbal citation of sources.
+Informative Speech - 5 or 6 Minutes: A researched presentation with verbal citation of sources.
 Consult with the instructor on the choice of a topic.
 This is worth 200 points, or 20%, of the semester grade.

 Persuasive Speech - 6 Minutes: A researched presentation with verbal citation of sources.
-Consult with the instructor on the topic for a persuasive message.
+Consult with the instructor on the choice of a topic.
 This is worth 200 points, or 20%, of the semester grade.